Omaima-Ameen/rendering-pipeline/README.md

 -------------------

-## The Steps (In Simple Words)

-Here’s what happens behind the scenes, step by step:
+## Here’s what happens behind the scenes

 **1) JavaScript Execution**
 - The browser runs your JS code.